safiyenarman/suboxd-cs310app/README.md

 ---

 ## Expected Outcome
-This platform aims to make *course selection at Sabancı University easier, more transparent, and less stressful*.
+This platform aims to make course selection at Sabancı University easier, more transparent, and less stressful.
 By centralizing authentic student insights, it replaces fragmented communication channels such as WhatsApp groups with a reliable academic feedback network.

 Ultimately, the project: